fontforge/libspiro/README.md

    points[4].x =    0; points[4].y =    0; points[4].ty = SPIRO_END;
 ```

-(The location of this last point is irrelevant).
+(The x,y location of this last SPIRO_END point is irrelevant).

 An open curve will have the type of the first control point set to `SPIRO_OPEN_CONTOUR` and the last to `SPIRO_END_OPEN_CONTOUR`.